Benl0/the-editors-dungeon/content/200 REFERENCE/240 SPELLS/Abjuration/Mordenkainens Private Sanctum.md

     - A thin sheet of lead, a piece of opaque glass, a wad of cotton or cloth, and powdered chrysolite

 ## Description:
 You make an area within range magically secure.
 The area is a cube that can be as small as 5 feet to as large as 100 feet on each side.
-Thc spell lasts for the duration or until you use an action to dismiss it.
-When you cast the spell, you decide what sort of security the spell provides, choosing any or all Of the following properties:
+The spell lasts for the duration or until you use an action to dismiss it.
+When you cast the spell, you decide what sort of security the spell provides, choosing any or all of the following properties:

-- Sound can't pass through the barrier at the edge of the warded area.
+1. Sound can't pass through the barrier at the edge of the warded area.

-- The barrier of the warded area appears dark and foggy, preventing vision (including darkvision) through it.
+2. The barrier of the warded area appears dark and foggy, preventing vision (including darkvision) through it.

-- Sensors created by divination spells can't appear inside the protected area or pass through the barrier at its perimeter.
+3. Sensors created by divination spells can't appear inside the protected area or pass through the barrier at its perimeter.

-- Creatures in the area can't be targeted by divination spells.
+4. Creatures in the area can't be targeted by divination spells.

-- Nothing can teleport into or out of the warded area.
+5. Nothing can teleport into or out of the warded area.

-- Planar travel is blocked within the warded area.
+6. Planar travel is blocked within the warded area.

 Casting this spell on the same spot every day for a year makes this effect permanent.